CastawayMakesThings/Chancellor/README.md

 That's it for now.

 ## Current progress
 Just started.
-I have an asset and error-catching system, but that's it.
-Next up is Keybinds, and then rendering.
+I have a keybind, asset and error-catching system, but that's it.
+Next up is rendering.

 ## Contributions.
 I wont be taking contributions as I don't want to waste anybody's time.
 If this project ends up getting abandoned, I wouldn't want anybody else's work to go down the drain.